lgbouma/goumlab/content/blog/exoplanets/tessPointing.md

 fired to space in mid-2017.
 It's going to find planets that orbit nearby stars.
 I've talked a bit about these "exoplanets" in earlier posts, but what follows is an (incomplete) bit of context on the "search for planets".
-If you're not interested in history, scroll down for the "why do I care?"
+If you're less interested in history, scroll down for the "why do I care?"

 ### The search for other planets
   * 50,000BC, [behavioral modernity](https://en.wikipedia.org/wiki/Behavioral_modernity#Continuity_hypothesis),
-  to 1200BC: you would have to be observant to think that there was more than the Sun, the Moon, twinkling stars, and that fat band of light in the night sky.
-If you *were* observant, you might notice the different-colored, different-moving dots in the sky that are Mercury, Venus, Mars, Jupiter and Saturn.
+  to 1200BC: you would have to be observant (or a Polynesian navigator) to know that there was more than the Sun, the Moon, twinkling stars, and that fat band of light in the night sky.
+If you *were* observant, you would notice a few different-colored dots that *moved*.
+  None of the other whitish-yellow move, but these ones do and did!
+  These are Mercury, Venus, Mars, Jupiter and Saturn.
   * 3500 years ago (1200BC): first known records of planets in [Babylonian star catalogs](https://en.wikipedia.org/wiki/Babylonian_star_catalogues).
 These catalogs reference older catalogs, but this is more-or-less the start of recorded astronomy.
-If we're living then and are lucky enough to access these texts, we know about 7 "celestial bodies" (Sun, Moon, Mercury, Venus, Mars, Jupiter, Saturn).
-We probably don't think of our Earth as one of them.
+If you're lucky enough to access these texts, you'd know about 7 "celestial bodies" (Sun, Moon, Mercury, Venus, Mars, Jupiter, Saturn).
+You probably wouldn't think of our Earth as one of them.
   * Big step forward: 1610 AD.
 Dutch spectacle-makers invent the telescope, and the designs find their way to Galileo in Italy.
 He uses them to build